virtualatoms/handbook/docs/getting-started/your-first-day.md

 # Your First Day

 Welcome to Imperial and the Virtual Atoms Lab!
-You are now a member of our group!
-Congratulations!!! :)
+You are now a member of our group, congratulations! :)

-Don't forget to say hello to our supervisor Alex (you can try to find him somewhere in MSRH building)!
-And remind him to add you to the "Virtual Atoms" imperial group (Slack & outlook).Visit our group [one drive](https://imperiallondon.sharepoint.com/sites/virtualatoms-CH/Shared%20Documents/Forms/AllItems.aspx?viewid=083c3a64%2D96d1%2D43b9%2Db244%2D1cc26fc0b800)  folder to find out files, videos and packages that might be useful for your future research.
-Feel free to upload anyting you want to share with the group!
+Don't forget to say hello to Alex.
+You can find him in room 301E in the Molecular Science Research Hub.
+Ask Alex to add you to the Virtual Atoms Group Slack and [OneDrive](https://imperiallondon.sharepoint.com/sites/virtualatoms-CH/Shared%20Documents/Forms/AllItems.aspx?viewid=083c3a64%2D96d1%2D43b9%2Db244%2D1cc26fc0b800).
+The OneDrive folder contains files, videos, and codes that will be useful for your future research.
+Feel free to upload anything you want to share with the group.

 **How to find other group members**

-At present, our group locates at the southeast corner of 109 Computational Modeling Lab.
-Go straight to the last row, three seats close to the window belong to Alex's group.
-Choose one table you would prefer, and there would be your seat for next a few years!
+Our group sits in the far right corner of room 109 (the Computational Modeling Lab).
+Go straight to the last row, the three seats close to the window belong to Alex's group.

-*A small tip: make some noise when you try to approaching the seat closest to window, otherwise you might scare her!*
+*A small tip: make some noise when you approach the seat closest to the window, otherwise you might scare Ruiqi!*

-Now let's start from finishing safety inductions.
+Now let's start finishing safety inductions.
 Here is a checklist to help you get started.
 You should have already completed the online induction outlined in the [Before you Arrive page](./before-you-arrive).